 Third, Amazon still wants NFL rights.
 The most likely outcome is they get more Thursday Night Football, but they could be the first digital only deal.
 But I doubt it.
 The NFL Network is more valuable than the NHL Network, and the NFL doesn’t want to hurt that value prematurely.
-Likely, a split-deal (not exclusive to digital) is still the likeliest outcome.
+Likely, a split-deal (not exclusive to digital) is still the most probable outcome.

-Fourth, since most biz executives are naturally conservative–in temperament, not political leaning–I expect most leagues will copy the NHL and ultimate NFL deals in their rights deals.
+Fourth, since most biz executives are naturally conservative–in temperament, not political leaning–I expect most leagues will copy the NHL and NFL deals in their own rights deals.
 However, between Disney, Comcast, AT&T, ViacomCBS, DAZN, Amazon and any wildcards I may have missed, the leagues should all drive higher prices for their content.

 Lastly, customers will see all this in their digital streaming bills.
-As Andrew Marchand pointed out, the Disney bundle will be up to $14 after this deal is done, for Hulu with ads.
+As Andrew Marchand pointed out, the Disney bundle will be up to $14 a month after this deal is done, for Hulu with ads.
 In other words, as Disney bundles sports, some of that cost will be passed along to customers.